 1. Not doing your research.

-There are great options available for every budget, so keep your search to a price range that makes sense for you.
-Weddings are an emotional experience, so if you find yourself crying happy tears over a beautiful dress (even though it’s twice your budget), it can be very hard to say no!
+Keep your search to a price range that makes sense for you.
+If you find yourself crying happy tears over a beautiful wedding dress that’s double your budget, it can be hard to say no!

-Limited time offers can deliver great savings, and vendors can book up quickly, but don’t feel pressured to commit to a purchase you’re not ready to make.
-Taking the time to review your quotes and contracts is also important, so you’re clear on things like payment plans and cancellation clauses.
+Don’t feel pressured to commit to a purchase you’re not ready to make.
+A change of mind can be expensive!
+Take some time to review your quotes and contracts so you’re clear on inclusions, payment deadlines and cancellation policies.

 6. Splurging on one item and not saving on another.

-If you fall in love with something unexpected, try to downscale expenditure on another purchase to balance things out.
+If you fall in love with something unexpected, try to reduce spending somewhere else to even things out.

 7. Impulse buying small items.